 Canadian Preferred Share ETFs Performance

 Performance-wise, all of the Canadian preferred share ETFs in this guide have performed well, but that’s only if we’re talking about last year.
-If we take a look at performance inception, you can easily tell that their performance doesn’t even come close to what other Canadian stocks achieved.
+If we take a look at performance inception, you can easily tell that their performance doesn’t even come close to what other Canadian stocks achieved (finding undervalued stocks is different matter).

 You might be wondering why performance would matter in preferred share ETFs if the dividend yield won’t be affected.
 The answer is straightforward: just because an ETF ensures stable monthly income doesn’t mean that you should give up on total return.
 Your job as an investor is to maximize your income, be it in the form of monthly dividend payments or long-term returns.